NielsLiisberg/IceBreak-Performance/README.md

 STRICESVR ICEPERF
 WRKICESBS
 ```
-You will see the samples server running in the IceBreak subsystem.
-Now we need to compile some of the samples ( still in the 5250 with ICEBREAK on the library list):
+You will see the performance scenarios server running in the IceBreak subsystem.
+Now we need to compile some of the performance scenarios ( still in the 5250 with ICEBREAK on the library list):

 ```
+RUNSQLSTM SRCSTMF('/www/IceBreak-Performance/sql/perflog.sql') COMMIT(*NONE)
 CRTICEPGM STMF('/www/icebreak-performance/services/perform02.rpgle') SVRID(ICEPERF)
 CRTICEPGM STMF('/www/icebreak-performance/services/sleep.rpgle') SVRID(ICEPERF)
 ```